Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 What is the hardest pull-up to do?

-How many pull-ups is impressive?
+How many pull-ups are impressive?

 For most people, it is impressive to be able to perform more than 10–12 reps of pull-ups.

-Although the number of pull-ups considered impressive can vary depending on the individual’s fitness level, muscle mass, and body weight,.
+Although the number of pull-ups considered impressive can vary depending on the individual’s fitness level, muscle mass, and body weight.

 Are pull-ups harder for bigger guys?